davidande/FSRM-ANTICRYPTO/README.md

 # FSRM-ANTICRYPTO
 Protect servers against crypto attacks

-use FSRM-ANTICRYPTO to protect your Windows servers against Crypto attacks and keep the Crypto filegroup extensions up to date
+Use FSRM-ANTICRYPTO to protect your Windows servers against Crypto attacks and keep the Crypto filegroup extensions up to date.
+A very completelist is maintained by experiant.ca with infos gave by the community.
+Check-it at https://fsrm.experiant.ca

 # Howto Use #
 1-Install FSRM on Yor server: Add-Role->File Service ->File Server Ressource Manager